misteramen/lab2/model/README.md

 ## Content

-Stored here is the files pertaining to the model layer of the program.
+Stored here are the files pertaining to the model layer of the program.